lenstronomy/lenstronomy/README.rst

 This package is designed to model strong lens systems.
-The software is based on Birrer et al 2015, http://adsabs.harvard.edu/abs/2015ApJ...813..102B and finds application in e.g. Birrer et al. 2016 for time-delay cosmography and Birrer et al. 2017 for lensing substructure analysis.
+The software is based on `Birrer et al 2015 <http://adsabs.harvard.edu/abs/2015ApJ...813..102B>`__  and finds application in e.g. Birrer et al. 2016 for time-delay cosmography and Birrer et al. 2017 for lensing substructure analysis.